thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // Warning: (ae-forgotten-export) The symbol "QueryAllParams" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "NFTMetadataOwner" needs to be exported by the entry point index.d.ts getAllClaimed(queryParams?: QueryAllParams): Promise<NFTMetadataOwner[]>;
-    // Warning: (ae-forgotten-export) The symbol "NFTMetadata" needs to be exported by the entry point index.d.ts getAllUnclaimed(queryParams?: QueryAllParams): Promise<NFTMetadata[]>;
+    getAllUnclaimed(queryParams?: QueryAllParams): Promise<NFTMetadata[]>;
     // (undocumented)
     metadata: ContractMetadata<DropERC721, typeof DropErc721Module.schema>;